gnss-sdr/gnss-sdr/README.md

 In distributions older than Ubuntu 22.04 Jammy / Debian 12, the package `libssl-dev` must be replaced by `libgnutls-openssl-dev`.

-**Note for Ubuntu 14.04 LTS "trusty" users:** you will need to build from source and install GNU Radio manually, as explained below, since GNSS-SDR requires `gnuradio-dev` >= 3.7.3, and Ubuntu 14.04 came with 3.7.2.
-Install all the packages above BUT EXCEPT `libuhd-dev`, `gnuradio-dev`, and `gr-osmosdr` (and remove them if they are already installed in your machine), and install those dependencies using PyBOMBS.
-The same applies to `libmatio-dev`: Ubuntu 14.04 came with 1.5.2 and the minimum required version is 1.5.3.
-Please do not install the `libmatio-dev` package and install `libtool`, `automake` and `libhdf5-dev` instead.
-A recent version of the library will be downloaded and built automatically if CMake does not find it installed.

 In distributions older than Ubuntu 16.04 or Debian 9, `python3-mako` must be replaced by `python-mako`.
 For Ubuntu 14.04, you will need to add the package